Yasi92/read-and-recommend/README.md

 - [Book collection](static/readme-assets/book-example.json)
 - [Category collection](static/readme-assets/category-example.json)
 * The "username" is added to all collections except the category, to match the user who added books and reviews.
-* I am aware of the fact that here I could have also get this done without creating an additional collection for "category", however, I have decided to do it in this way in order to be able to add extra categories to the collection bar in the future without the need of adding the relevant books first.
+* I am aware of the fact that here I could have also gotten this done without creating an additional collection for "category", however, I have decided to do it in this way in order to be able to add extra categories to the collection bar in the future without the need of adding the relevant books first.